-Latecomers will be admitted to timed events at a suitable break in the event and according to the artist’s preference.
+We will endeavour to admit latecomers if possible but please be aware that at busy times and for some events this may not be possible.
 Latecomers will not be eligible for full or part refund.
-Please note that due to the nature of the experience, Latecomers will NOT be admitted to City of Stories.
+Please note that due to the nature of the experience, latecomers will NOT be admitted to City of Stories.

 The Story Museum reserves the right:

 Under the terms of our licence agreements The Story Museum is required to refuse admittance to any person in a state of intoxication or whose conduct is deemed to be conducive to any breach of the peace.

 Recording, photography or copying of any artistic performance, work or film is not permitted under the terms of Copyright, Designs and Patents Act 1988 (and subsequent amendments).
 Application can be made for specific, limited, personal, educational or press purposes by contacting the Marketing Department on 01865 790050.

 Unauthorised recording, photography and copying of any artistic performance, work or film within The Story Museum is not permitted.